 - Finally, consider other resources.

 Do you need to speak with your professor?
 Study with some friends?
 See your advisor?
-The Study Center located in Humanities Center rooms 302 and 333, can be very helpful with time management, general study skills, test taking tips, etc. Call ext.
-2063 or Leah McGinnity at ext.
-5050 to make an appointment at the Study Center, and of course always consider coming to us for help.
+The Study Center, located on the 3rd floor of Jenkins Hall, can be very helpful with time management, study skills, test-taking tips, tutoring and much more.
+Call 410-617-2104 to make an appointment at the Study Center.
+And, of course, always consider coming to us at the Counseling Center for help.

 6. Excessive worrying

-This is basically what it sounds like—worrying that takes up too much time, or is too intense, considering what you really have to worry about.
-Probably most often, when we see students with this type of anxiety, it appears as part of a syndrome called generalized anxiety disorder (GAD).
-This is a condition that tends to start earlier than the other types of problematic anxiety, often in childhood, but it can emerge at any time.
-It is officially termed GAD when it has lasted at least six months.
-People with GAD usually expect the worst.
-They worry excessively about money, health, family or grades, even when there are no signs of trouble.
-They often are unable to relax, in which case alcohol can be a danger, and are worrying about several things at once.
+This is what it sounds like—worrying that takes up too much time or is too intense considering the situation.
+For some students, excessive worrying becomes an ongoing pattern and gets in the way of healthy functioning.
+Students in this condition expect the worst.
+They worry to extremes about money, health, family, their relationships, grades, etc., sometimes even when there are no signs of trouble.
+They often are worrying about several things at once and are rarely able to relax.
 Insomnia and poor concentration are common, as are physical symptoms such as muscle tension, fatigue, trembling, headaches, nausea and feeling on edge, keyed-up or irritable.

 7. Obsessions and compulsions

 Obsessions are recurrent, unwanted thoughts that feel beyond one's control.
 Some typical obsessions are fears of contamination, like preoccupation with germs, filth, etc., of making mistakes, or of doing something terribly inappropriate.
 Compulsions are activities that one performs repetitively, to great excess, in a way that also feels beyond one's control.
-Typical compulsions include counting, putting things in order, checking, like repeatedly checking to be sure the door is locked, and hand washing.
-When these rituals are significantly interfering with one's functioning, they are considered to be a disorder, called obsessive-compulsive disorder.
-As with most of the anxiety disorders, susceptibility for developing OCD is thought to be inherited genetically, although there is evidence that some cases arise from infection with a streptococcus bacteria (strep throat).
+Typical compulsions include counting, putting things in order, checking - like repeatedly checking to be sure the door is locked, and hand washing.
+When these rituals are significantly interfering with one's functioning, they are called "obsessive-compulsive disorder" (OCD).
+As with most of the anxiety disorders, susceptibility for developing OCD is thought to be inherited genetically, although there is evidence that a small number of cases might arise from infection, as with streptococcus bacteria (strep throat).

 Treatment for OCD typically involves a type of cognitive-behavioral therapy called Graduated Exposure and Response-Prevention.
-This consists of the person developing a list of problematic situations with the therapist, graded from least to most anxiety-provoking.
-For example, someone who fears contamination might rank touching the doorknob outside the Humanities Center as fairly low anxiety, but using the bathroom as high anxiety.
-These situations are then gradually attempted, easiest first, with the aid of various cognitive and relaxation techniques, and without the habitual rituals.
-Progress can be suprisingly quick and steady.
-As with panic disorder, additional counseling around related conflicts or stresses might be recommended.
-Medication is often considered, as best results tend to be achieved with a combination of counseling and medication.
+This involves first developing a personal list of problematic situations, graded from least to most anxiety-provoking (for example, someone who fears contamination might rank touching the doorknob outside the Humanities Center as fairly low anxiety, but using the bathroom as high anxiety).
+These situations are then gradually attempted, easiest first, with the aid of various techniques, and without the habitual rituals.
+Progress can be surprisingly quick and lasting.
+As with other forms of anxiety, when progress is limited, additional counseling and/or medication might be recommended.

-For more information about these and other anxiety disorders, see related topics under depression and stress management or visit our other resources.
+For more information about these and other anxiety issues, see related topics under depression and stress management or visit RelaxOnline or our other Relaxation Resources.
 If you would like to discuss anxiety, or any other issues, please call or stop by the Counseling Center for an appointment.